VMware NSX-T Data Center 2.5 | 19 September 2019 | Build 14663974

 - Tier-1 Placement Inside Edge Cluster Based on Failure Domain - Enables NSX-T to automatically place Tier-1 gateways based on failure domains defined by the user.
 This increases the reliability of Tier-1 gateways across availability zones, racks, or hosts, even when using automatic Tier-1 gateway placement.

 - Asymmetric Load Sharing After Router Failure in ECMP Topology - On active/active Tier-0 gateway when one faulty service router was going down another router was taking over the faulty router traffic doubling the traffic going through the service router.
 After 30 minutes of a router failure, the faulty router IP address is removed from the list of next-hops avoiding the additional traffic to a specific router .

-- Get BGP Advertised and Received Routes Per Peer through API and UI - Simplifies BGP operations by avoiding CLI usage to verify the routes received and sent to BGP peers.
+- Get BGP Advertised and Received Routes Per Peer through API - Simplifies BGP operations by avoiding CLI usage to verify the routes received and sent to BGP peers.

 - BGP Large Community Support - Offers the option to use communities in conjunction with 4-byte ASN as defined in RFC8092.